Meth Use Signs and Symptoms

 Meth withdrawal often occurs over a two-week period following a user’s last dose.
 Short-term meth withdrawals include the following:

 - Appetite changes

-These withdrawal symptoms typically occur during the first two weeks of withdrawal.
+These withdrawal symptoms typically occur during the first two weeks.
 More long-term meth withdrawal symptoms that may persist for weeks, months, or even years include:

 - Irregular sleep

 It is always important to seek a meth detox program in order to put recovering users in the best and safest position possible to go through meth withdrawal.

 After learning about the signs of meth use, the next step is to learn about the treatment methods and common questions regarding detox.
 If a loved one is struggling with an addiction to meth, there are numerous options available.
 Providing the appropriate support system can make the difference between a successful recovery and tragedy.
 By getting a loved one the help needed to reclaim their freedom from meth addiction, the door opens to a happier, healthier, drug-free life.

 Create a Solid Foundation for the Conversation

 Find a time when a loved one is sober to talk about the concerns of meth use.
 This will help increase the likelihood that the conversation will be productive and that they will remember it.
 Keep in mind that people addicted to meth may not act like themselves.
 Therefore, it is best to ask questions, use active listening, and let them know they are in a safe space to talk.